ACTION NEEDED:

 BACKGROUND:

 In 2020, Congress unanimously passed the National Suicide Hotline Designation Act, which established a three-digit dialing code (9-8-8) for the National Suicide Prevention Lifeline (Lifeline), a national hotline that would facilitate local mental health crisis service coordination.
-The FCC officially designated 988 as the three-digit dialing code for the Lifeline in July of 2020, which became nationally available in July 2022.
+The FCC officially designated 988 as the three-digit dialing code for the Lifeline in July 2020, which became nationally available in July 2022.
 Since the launch of 988, there have been over 8 million calls, texts and chats answered nationally by the lifeline, with an average speed of answer time of 34 seconds per call.

 In 2022, 49,449 individuals died by suicide in the United States, a 3 percent increase from the previous year, and the highest number ever recorded in the U.S. SAMHSA’s 2022 National Survey on Drug Use and Health (NSDUH) data show 5.2 percent of adults aged 18 or older had serious thoughts of suicide, 1.5 percent made a suicide plan and 0.6 percent attempted suicide in the past year.
 Among adolescents 12 to 17, 13.4 percent had serious thoughts of suicide, 6.5 percent made a suicide plan, and 3.7 percent attempted suicide in the past year.
 The findings vary by race and ethnicity, with people of mixed ethnicity reporting higher rates of serious thoughts of suicide.

 The implementation of the 988 National Suicide Prevention Lifeline is a critical step in building a stronger crisis care system by establishing a universal entry point to access needed crisis services that mirror other emergency medical services, such as 911.
-Lifeline crisis call centers are primarily financed by state and local level governments, who also fiscally contribute to the provision of behavioral and mental health services, with support from federal funds through the Medicaid program.
+Lifeline crisis call centers are primarily financed by state and local level governments, which also fiscally contribute to the provision of behavioral and mental health services, with support from federal funds through the Medicaid program.

 KEY TALKING POINTS: